AgoraIO/agora_doc_source/en-US/markdown/Remote Desktop & Control/product_rdc.md

 ### One-to-many remote control

 Each master device can enable secure access to multiple slave devices simultaneously.
-The master device can either use its own mouse and keyboard or call API methods, to perform operations on the slave devices.
-For example, set the environment variables, configure the network connections, install softwares, create files, and debug codes.
+The master device can operate the slave devices by either using its own mouse and keyboard, or calling API methods.
+The master device can perform multiple operations, for example, set the environment variables, configure the network connections, install softwares, create files, and debug codes.

 ### Cross-device drag-and-drop